 I believe crafts are different than open ended art.
 We do a mixture of crafts and open ended art in my classroom.
 During small group, students had the choice of making a skunk or a raccoon.
 The next day for small group students had the choice of making an owl or a bird.
 It took two small groups to make these amazing forest creatures.

 Once the campsite was open, students LOVED having picnics.
-Setting the picnic blanket was a great way for my little learners to develop one to one correspondence.
+Setting up the picnic blanket and dishes was a great way for my little learners to develop one to one correspondence.
 One plate, one cup, and one set of silverware for each person.
 The picnic blanket is from the Dollar Tree.
 I cut it in half because it was so big.

 You can’t go camping without a fire.
 Students could “build” their fire, roast marshmallows, and tell stories by the fire.
 We made the rocks by balling up black paper and putting tape around it.
 The logs and sticks were from the woods.